felix-bohlin/css-talk-2024/slides.md

 </div>

 <!--
-In the olden days, doing layouts were half the reason you used something like Bootstrap or Foundation.
+This is what you had to do to get some boxes with some spacing!

 [click] Add minus margin corresponding to the intended gap size on your .grid to offset item padding

-[click] Make sure that margin doesn't break the rest of your layout
+Make sure that margin doesn't break the rest of your layout

 [click] Add padding to each item corresponding to half the gap you intend to have

 [click] I get it if you found this a little confusing, it is.
+IF ONLY there was a way to just say "give me some boxes with some gaps!"
 -->

 ---